arachnegl/CC_Project/Install/README.md

             % sudo apt-get install python-matplotlib python-numpy ipython

-*   If you can't or don't want to do a system wide installation using official repositories then there are two options:

-    *   virtualenv provides a suitable up to date environment in your user directory.
+*   If you can't or don't want to do a system wide installation using official repositories then virtualenv provides a suitable up to date environment in your user directory.
 See the python4maths.sh script provided.
 *   Virtualbox can be used in addition or in combination with the above options., you can also use virtualbox to fully isolate your development environment.
 This is what I have used.